bot08/lede-llm-via-api/readme.md

 # AI Client on LEDE 17.01 (OpenWrt)

 This project demonstrates how to run a simple AI client directly on an OpenWrt/LEDE 17.01 router using **temporary RAM storage**.
+Tested on a 4/32 router.

 ---